ddervs/ddervs.github.io/README.md

         <sub style="font-size:60%">\*at the time of writing.
 This probably isn't true anymore in a field that moves so quickly... 😕</sub>

+# Blog

+- [Is it a banger?
+Audio classification in tensorflow](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/is_it_a_banger.ipynb) In this jupyter notebook, I investigate using a deep neural network to classify audio data as a 'banger' or 'not_a_banger', inspired by _Parks and Recreation_'s [Tom Haverford](https://en.wikipedia.org/wiki/Tom_Haverford).

+- [Is it a banger? - Make your own dataset](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/load_files.ipynb?flush_cache=true) The companion notebook to [_Is it a banger?_](https://nbviewer.jupyter.org/github/ddervs/is_it_a_banger/blob/master/scripts/is_it_a_banger.ipynb), this shows how to create the dataset used in the article.

 # Teaching